decentdao/fractal-docs/developer-guides/introduction-to-modules/testing-the-factory.md

 $ npx hardhat test
 ```

 Congratulations!
 You've successfully created and tested a factory module.
-This means you're now geared-up to start building and proposing your own custom modules to the Fractal-Framework community.
+This means you're now geared-up to start building and proposing your own custom modules to the Fractal Framework community.

 Happy hacking!